 5. Word Spell

-You can also make bean bag toss game with an old cardboard box or a few buckets.
+Set up your targets.
+You can use a few buckets or cardboard boxes.
 Assign each target different points and try to score the most points by landing your bean bags in the targets with each toss.

 I hope you found these bean bag game ideas to be just what you were looking for.
-When you’ve had your fill of these suggested bean bag games for kids, challenge your child’s creativity and get them to come up with their own bean bag challenges.
+When you’ve had your fill of these suggested bean bag games for kids, invite your child’s creativity and get them to come up with their own bean bag challenges.
 Do your kids enjoy games with bean bags?